When was the last time you checked your e‑commerce site search performance?

 Luigi’s Box uses artificial intelligence and machine learning to work with typos, synonyms, and product ranking to continually study customers’ intent on your website to personalize better, brings accurate search results, and provide an excellent customer experience.

-Pagination is such an essential part of your site performance that we devoted a separate article to it earlier this year.
+Pagination is such an essential part of your site performance that we devoted a separate article to it.

 TL;DR: The ideal way to paginate search results is the one that users don’t have to use.
 Having a high-quality search engine is the most important thing.
 Suppose you are designing a website and want to give your customers a top-notch experience while browsing; go for the ‘Load More’ pagination.
 It’s faster and more effective than traditional pagination.
 Read the full article here.